winterwolf/typedobject/readme.md

 any other - from lua, LÖVE or whatever (you can always add your own module for extra types).

-So my library provides not just OOP, but also _(optionally, maybe not perfect, but)_ **strongly typed** OOP!
+So my library provides not just OOP, but also _(optionally, in very simple form, but)_ **strongly typed** OOP!
 In addition, when you call the library with the parameter `production = true`, all the type checking functions in your code will become dummy, so I can say that type checking does not affect performance at